mslmio/cli/README.md

 ## About Mslm

-mslm focuses on producing world-class business solutions.
+Mslm focuses on producing world-class business solutions.
 It’s the bread-and-butter of our business to prioritize quality on everything we touch.
 Excellence is a core value that defines our culture from top to bottom.